 After the hustle and vibrant city of Tokyo, it was lovely to travel south to my favourite part of Japan, Kyoto!
 Holding the title of capital for over 1000 years, Kyoto is home to the famous Geishas and interesting world heritage sites.
 Basically a cultural lovers dream!

 The juxtaposition of the modern concepts mixed with the rich traditional temples is fascinating.
 We could have spent weeks exploring Kyoto and its nearby suburbs!
 Unfortunately, we had less than a week and it rained the majority of the time so we fit in as much as we could!
-Here is our quick guide to Magical Kyoto.
+Here is our Kyoto itinerary for 2-4 days.

 - 1 Things you should know about Kyoto